simulogics/airlinesim-docs/content/docs/advanced/setup/traffic-rights/index.md

 | Uzbekistan | included | included | included |
 | Zambia | included | included | included |

-*Does not apply to holding enterprises based in Israel
+*does not apply to holding enterprises based in Israel

 ## Forbidden Routes